evonnec/drug_effects_for_conditions/README.md

 between the numbers, and missing 0 on the front, among others.
 For the scope of this exercise, let’s consider these two as the only two issues.

-Additionally, the ndc tab provides the list of NDC codes for the Drug X And the diagnosis_code tab provides the list of diagnosis_code for the Condition Y
+Additionally, the ndc file provides the list of NDC codes for the Drug X And the diagnosis_code file provides the list of diagnosis_code for the Condition Y

 Question 1:

 The claims data comes with duplicates and NDCs are messy.
-Please write a script to de- deduplicate the data (Note:rows identical to each other in every single column is considered duplicate) and clean the NDC into standard format (11 digits and matchable to the format in tab ndc)
+Please write a script to de- deduplicate the data (Note: rows identical to each other in every single column is considered duplicate) and clean the NDC into standard format (11 digits and matchable to the format in tab ndc)

+Remove common issues (unsaid: from pharmacy_data_sample.csv)
+ - dashes between the numbers,
+ - and missing 0 on the front, among others.

+For the scope of this exercise, let’s consider these two as the only two issues.

 Question 2 :